-Each year, the Minister of Justice determines the alimony index.
-This means that the alimony you are liable to pay increases according to the percentage determined by Statistics Netherlands (Centraal Bureau voor de Statistiek/CBS).
-If you are currently paying alimony, from 1 January 2019 you will have to pay a higher amount.
+The amount of maintenance paid for children and spouses is subject to annual statutory indexation.
+Each year, the Minister for Legal Protection determines the alimony index.
+This means that the <alimony you are liable to pay increases according to the percentage determined by Statistics Netherlands (Centraal Bureau voor de Statistiek/CBS).
+If you are currently paying alimony, from 1 January 2020 you will have to pay a higher amount.

 This post was reviewed and updated on 18 August 2020

 For 2020, the percentage has been set at 2,5%.
 This means that the alimony determined in your divorce agreement or verdict of the Court will be increased by 2,5% from 1 January 2020.

 The person who pays alimony has to adjust the amount themselves without a request from the entitled party.
 However, it is advisable to remind your ex-spouse in time.
 In my

 practice, I have many clients whose alimony has never been indexed.
 Either because of ignorance or on purpose.
 Fortunately, the unpaid amount can be claimed retrospectively over a maximum of 5 years.

 Here are two quick examples to show you what statutory indexation means in practice:

 In 2019, alimony was set at an amount of € 1.000,– per month.
 Unless there were any other agreements made, this amount will be increased by 2,5% according to the statutory indexation.
 This will result in an extra € 25,– due to be paid.
 Therefore, with effect from 1 January 2020, the alimony to be paid to the entitled party will be for the amount of € 1.025,–.